luciferchase/luciferchase.github.io/_posts/2021-03-25-design-and-structure.md

   - blog
   - chase-hospitals
 tags:
-  - Problems and Solutions
-  - Inner Working
+  - Tkinter
-  - Chase Hospital
+  - Chase Hospitals
 ---

 Read my initial problems and subsequent ideas to tackle those problems.
 A detailed description of the basic structure of main file is given here.